 22. Get in the spirit at a UT football game and tailgating party.

 It’s hard not to get in the team spirit when you’re in the middle of Texas Longhorn country.
 Don your burnt orange and white, and cheer on the University of Texas at Austin football team from your favorite sports bar.
-Favorites include Jack & Ginger's Irish pub in Domain NORTHSIDE, where you can relax and catch hours of football every weekend.
+Favorites include Jack & Ginger's Irish pub in the Domain NORTHSIDE, where you can relax and catch hours of football every weekend.
 Or, put your horns up from the pickleball courts and picnic tables at Bouldin Acres, and chow down on Texas-style brunch dishes as TVs blast football games in the background.